FrancesVugts/SweetHome/README.md

 * I've written as much automated tests as I could in the given time.
 * I've written automated tests for urls, views, models and forms.
 ### Known bugs
+* There is one bug on the page where you can edit a house.
+When you hover over the "Select image" button, the mouse should turn in to a hand.
+It does do that, but not for the whole button as it should be.
+* The same goes for the page where you can add a house.
 ## Deployment
 This project was created using Github.<br>
 From there I used Gitpod.io to write my code.<br>